yunsguo/hanshi/packages/promise-typeclass/README.md

 const noneTerminal = (name: string, value: object): string =>
     name + JSON.stringify(value);

-const liftedNoneTerminal = liftANPromise(noneTerminal); // `LiftAN` takes a function and returns a version of it that all parameters and the return value are promises.
+const liftedNoneTerminal = liftPromise(noneTerminal); // `Lift` takes a function and returns a version of it that all parameters and the return value are promises.

 fmapPromise(
     display,